How to build a workshop table

 • Wood Glue, 1/3 gal

-Step 1: Preparing the wood
+Step 1: Preparing the Wood

-Step 2: Glueing
+Step 2: Glueing for Pieces

 1. Divide your boards into even number groups.